Avoid These Foods to Protect Your Gums

 Causes of Gum Disease

-Plaque buildup on teeth and along the gum line is frequently the source of gum disease.
+Plaque buildup on teeth and along the gum line is frequently the source of gum disease in Laveen, AZ.
 Plaque is a bacteria-filled sticky film.
 With an inflammatory response, the immune system works to get rid of plaque.
 The gums around the tooth will be red and swollen, indicating this.

 In the mouth, everyone has a variety of microorganisms.
 When bacteria feed on the sugars in the meals and drinks you ingest, plaque is generated regularly.
 Plaque creates an ideal environment for gum disease-causing bacteria to grow and flourish.